-This recipe is from Kako from the blog En Guete!.
+This recipe is from Kako from the blog En Guete!
 I doubled the recipe suggested by Kako and made a 24 cm diameter cake.
-I think it will give about 16 generous servings.
-Or five layers 20cm. cake.
+It will give about 16 generous servings—or five layers of 20 cm. cake.
 One thing I would do differently next time is to coat the cake with a ganache (chocolate cream) instead of solid chocolate because it is pretty tricky to cut the chocolate, and it breaks.
 I brought the cake to a party, and it was very welcome.
 Thanks, Kako!

 The recipe has been revised and updated.
 I now covered the cake with ganache, and it was perfect.